 When one of the greatest mystery writers has an unsolved mystery in her own life, you can bet there would be much interest.
 In 1977, author Kathleen Tynan wrote the novel, Agatha, featuring her own interpretation of what happened during those eleven days.
 Hollywood released a big-screen adaptation of Agatha in 1979 starring Vanessa Redgrave at the shy author, Dustin Hoffman as a fictitious American journalist, and Timothy Dalton as Archibald Christie.
-More recently, two British Made for Television films, Agatha and the Truth of Murder (2018), and Agatha and the Curse of Ishtar (2019) turn Ms. Christie in Jessica Fletcher.
+More recently, two British Made for Television films, Agatha and the Truth of Murder (2018), and Agatha and the Curse of Ishtar (2019) turn Ms. Christie into Jessica Fletcher.
 A third film in the series is scheduled for this year.

 I have been working on editing a new collection of film essays for the Classic Movie Blog Association’s (CMBA) ninth eBook.
 Each book has its own theme, Banned and Blacklisted, Underseen and Underrated, and Hollywood on Hollywood to name a few.
 This book is no different.
 The subject is Anniversaries.
 Why Anniversaries, you ask?
 Well, in October of last year the CMBA celebrated its 10th anniversary, so it seemed fitting.